Stop and check – is this for real?

 While it would be understandable if your initial reaction might be fear or panic, Australians are being urged to ‘Stop and check – is this for real?’

-These are examples of threat-based impersonation scams, about which the Australian Competition and Consumer Commission’s Scamwatch received almost 33,000 reports in 2017.
+These are examples of threat-based impersonation scams, about which the Australian Competition and Consumer Commission’s Scamwatch received almost 32,000 reports in 2020, resulting in almost $12 million in losses.
 About 85 per cent of these reports indicated the scammer had been in contact by telephone.

-In these scams, scammers pretend to be from a government agency or well-known, trusted business and use threats to pressure or scare you into giving them money or your personal information.
+In these scams, scammers pretend to be from a government agency or well-known, trusted business and use threats to pressure or scare you into giving them money sharing your personal information or downloading remote access software.
 They may threaten that you will receive a fine, that you will be charged additional fees, that your internet will be disconnected, that the police or debt collectors will come to your home, or that you will be taken to court, arrested or even deported.

 These scammers and their threats can seem genuine and frightening.
 They make you feel as if you’ve done something wrong or that there’s some urgency and you must do what they say immediately or suffer the consequences.

-Older Australians have been particularly vulnerable to these scams – people aged 65 and over submitted more than 5,800 of the Scamwatch reports and reported losing almost $1 million last year.
+Older Australians have been particularly vulnerable to these scams – people aged 65 and over submitted more than 30,000 Scamwatch reports and reported combined losses of $17.6 million last year.

 If you’re contacted unexpectedly and threatened by someone that says they’re from a government agency or trusted business, always consider the possibility that it may be a scam – then stop and check if it’s for real.